 - Protected slot lengths: Lengths between which fish may not be kept by anglers.

 - Open slot lengths: Lengths between which fish may be kept by anglers.

 SNAGGING or SNATCHING The taking of fish by foul hooking, that is hooking fish in any part of the body other than the mouth.
-Snagging is prohibited in all waters in the Inland District except that, in streams open to fishing throughout the year, menhaden, alewives and blueback (glut) herring may be taken by these methods.
+Snagging is prohibited in all waters in the Inland District except that, in tidal waters and tributaries, menhaden, alewives and blueback (glut) herring may be taken by these methods.
 Anglers are reminded that there currently is an emergency ban on the taking of anadromous alewife and blueback herring (see Broodstock Atlantic Salmon and River Herring).

 SPEARING The use of any pointed instrument, with or without barbs, propelled solely by hand.
 Common carp, bowfin, tench, American eels, white suckers and sea lampreys may be taken by spearing in streams or sections of streams not stocked with trout during the open seasons for fishing in such waters.
 Prohibited in lakes and ponds.
 Underwater spear fishing and the use of any type of spear gun is prohibited in all waters within the Inland District.

 STRIKE INDICATOR Means a brightly colored, highly visible tab, sleeve or bead or similar material used in fly fishing.
 Such devices may be attached to the line or leader when used in areas restricted to fly fishing only.